-Yukon University study finds microplastics in Whitehorse air | CBC News
+Whitehorse one of the only cities in the world to measure airborne microplastics | CBC News

 Researchers then filtered the water using a micrometer fiberglass filter.
 After counting the microplastics visually under a microscope, they were able to estimate the quantity of microplastics being deposited in different areas of the city.

-This study makes Whitehorse one of the only cities in the world where microplastic deposits from the atmosphere are measured.
+This study makes Whitehorse one of the only cities in the world to measure microplastic deposition.
 The study is currently undergoing the peer review process.

 Microplastics 'in everything, basically'

-John Postma, lead author of the study and instructor of math, physics and statistics at Yukon University, said he decided to work on this study because very little research has been done on atmospheric microplastic pollution.
+John Postma, lead author of the study and instructor of Math, Physics and Statistics in the Student Success Division at Yukon University, said he decided to work on this study because very little research has been done on atmospheric microplastic pollution.

 "There was a lot of media coverage and scientific publications on microplastic pollution in the oceans and in the water supplies," said Postma.